 Principal's viewing access

-The PBA trust accounts must allow the contract's principal (or their nominee) electronic viewing access to:
+The PBA trust accounts must allow the contract's principal (or their agent or employee) electronic viewing access to:

-The principal must be able to view the above information over the life of the accounts.
+The principal must be able to view the above information until the accounts are closed.

 This access allows the contract principal to monitor the accounts to ensure that subcontractors are being paid in accordance with the BIF Act.